QubesOS/qubes-doc/user/advanced-configuration/mount-from-other-os.md

 - /wiki/MountFromOtherOs/
 ---

-Mount and Decrypt Qubes Partition from Outside Qubes
+Mount and Decrypt PedOS Partition from Outside PedOS
 ====================================================

-When a QubesOS install is unbootable or booting it is otherwise undesirable, this process allows for the recovery of files stored within the system.
+When a PedOS install is unbootable or booting it is otherwise undesirable, this process allows for the recovery of files stored within the system.

-These functions are manual and do not require any Qubes specific tools.
-All steps assume the default Qubes install with the following components:
+These functions are manual and do not require any PedOS specific tools.
+All steps assume the default PedOS install with the following components:
 - LUKS encrypted disk
 - LVM based VM storage

-Before beginning, if attempting to access one Qubes system from another, it is recommended to pass the entire encrypted Qubes disk to an isolated AppVM.
+Before beginning, if attempting to access one PedOS system from another, it is recommended to pass the entire encrypted PedOS disk to an isolated AppVM.
 This can be done with the command `qvm-block attach <isolated vm> dom0:<disk>` in dom0.

 Decrypting the Disk